KishoreAIML/-Credit-Risk-Loan-Default-Prediction-System/README.md

 ## Project Overview

-Banks and financial institutions face **loan default risk**, which can lead to significant financial losses.
-By leveraging machine learning, we can:
+Banks face **loan default risk**, which can cause financial losses.
+Machine learning helps:

-* Predict the likelihood of a borrower defaulting on a loan
+* Predict the likelihood of default
 * Identify **high-risk borrowers** before loan approval
-* Optimize lending strategies and minimize losses
+* Optimize lending strategies and reduce losses

-This project builds a **predictive system** using numerical, categorical, and derived risk features.
+This system uses **numerical, categorical, and derived risk features** for predictive modeling.

 ---

 ## Dataset Description

-The dataset contains **full lending and borrower information**, including:
+The dataset contains **loan applications and borrower information**, including:

-* Loan applications and borrower demographics
-* Credit history and credit score
+* Borrower demographics and credit history
 * Loan terms, interest rates, and upfront fees
 * Collateral and property details

-This dataset is widely used for **credit risk modeling** and provides **real-world financial features**.
+It is widely used for **credit risk modeling** and contains **real-world financial features**.

 ---